suchipi/hex-engine/packages/website/docs/api-2d.md

 > Available since version: 0.0.1

-`multiplyX(amount: number): Point`
+`multiplyX(amount: number): Vector`

-Create a new Point whose x and y values are equivalent to this one's, but with the x value multiplied by the specified value.
+Create a new Vector whose x and y values are equivalent to this one's, but with the x value multiplied by the specified value.

 ##### multiplyXMutate